Study of the strong interaction among hadrons with correlations at the LHC: Probing the strong interaction for strange hadrons

 The right panel of Fig. \ref{fig:viviiviii} displays the corresponding correlation functions for a source of $r_0 =$ \radiuspOmega fm.
-One can compare the limiting cases of a deeply bound \pOm bound state with a binding energy of 24.8 MeV ($V_{III}$ potential, blue curves) with the case of a very shallow binding energy of 0.05 MeV ($V_{II}$ potential, red curves) or no bound state ($V_{I}$ potential, green curves).
+One can compare the limiting cases of a deeply bound \pOm bound state with a BE of 24.8 MeV ($V_{III}$ potential, blue curves) with the case of a very shallow BE of 0.05 MeV ($V_{II}$ potential, red curves) or no bound state ($V_{I}$ potential, green curves).
 Although the $V_{I}$ potential is much less attractive than the $V_{III}$ at all distances, the correlation function of the former is higher due to the deep depletion caused in the latter by the presence of a deeply bound state.
-Also the comparison between the $V_{II}$ and $V_{III}$ curves shows the same effect, since the shallow binding energy of the $V_{II}$ potential is reflected into a much shallower depletion as well.
+Also the comparison between the $V_{II}$ and $V_{III}$ curves shows the same effect, since the shallow BE of the $V_{II}$ potential is reflected into a much shallower depletion as well.
 The correlation function corresponding to the most recent HAL QCD potential with physical quark masses~\cite{Morita:2019rph} is shown by the orange curve.
-The binding energy of a few MeV is reflected in a correlation function that is lower than the one for the $V_{II}$ potential, despite the fact that the latter is less attractive for distances $r > 0.6$ fm.
-In general a consistent picture is shown where for a very attractive interaction at all distances, the final correlation function for a small source size of around 1 fm, is determined to a high degree from the predicted binding energy of the bound state and the depletion caused by it.
+The BE of a few MeV is reflected in a correlation function that is lower than the one for the $V_{II}$ potential, despite the fact that the latter is less attractive for distances $r > 0.6$ fm.
+In general a consistent picture is shown where for a very attractive interaction at all distances, the final correlation function for a small source size of around 1 fm, is determined to a high degree from the predicted BE of the bound state and the depletion caused by it.

-The correlation function obtained from the $V_{I}$, $V_{II}$ and $V_{III}$ potentials for source sizes ranging from 2 to 5 $fm$ have been compared with data from ultrarelativistic \AuAu collisions at a center-of-mass energy of \SI{200} GeV per nucleon pair by the STAR collaboration~\cite{STAR:2018uho}.
+The correlation function obtained from the $V_{I}$, $V_{II}$ and $V_{III}$ potentials for source sizes ranging from 2 to 5 $fm$ have been compared with data from ultrarelativistic \AuAu collisions at a center-of-mass energy of 200 GeV per nucleon pair by the STAR collaboration~\cite{STAR:2018uho}.
 The combination of a low purity and statistical significance of the data with such a large system size reduces the sensitivity of the comparison, as discussed at the end of section~\ref{sec:Methodology}.
 The ratio of the correlation function for \pOm pairs in peripheral collisions (centralities of 40-80\%) to the one in central collisions (centralities of 0-40\%) at a $k^* = 20$ MeV/$c$ is compatible within 1$\sigma$ with the $V_{III}$, and within 3$\sigma$ with the $V_{I}$ and $V_{II}$ potentials for an expanding source.